Notes on John 10

 in 6:37, with not one of them being lost (6:39).
 He does not bring out sheep

 who are not His.
-So when He laid down His life for His sheep (v.11), a definite group is indicated.
-This Scripture
+So when He laid down His life for His sheep (v.11), a definite group was indicated.
+When He said

-leads us to conclude that the death of Christ was for His elect.
+was for His own.
+John 10 leads us to conclude that the death of Christ was for

 C. The Negative Response